 But my good first impressions were challenged when I wore the Abisko on a drizzly August traverse through the Talkeetna Mountains.
-Once the shirt got damp I noticed that it was reluctant to dry and quickly cooled me down.
+Once the shirt got damp I noticed that it refused to dry and quickly cooled me down.
 Even after adding an ultra heavyweight Arc’teryx mid-layer (my go-to piece for midwinter hikes) over the Abisko I found myself shivering.
 What exactly was this base layer made from again?

 According to Fjällräven, the Abisko is 85% lyocell and 15% wool.
 Lyocell is a form of rayon derived from wood pulp.
 According to Wikipedia “Lyocell shares many properties with other cellulosic fibres such as cotton, linen, ramie and viscose rayon.
 Some main characteristics of lyocell fibres are that they are soft, absorbent, very strong when wet or dry, and resistant to wrinkles.”
 Simplifi Fabric writes that “This eco fabric has natural breathability and 50% greater moisture absorption than cotton.” [emphases are mine]

 Cotton’s propensity to absorb water and chill a wearer is so undesirable in outdoor clothing that it’s prompted the phrase “cotton kills.”
 “Lyocell kills” doesn’t really have the same ring, but in my experience it might be equally true.
 Just about any textile will keep a wearer warm when it’s dry.
 But for most backpackers, the most important property of a technical base layer is that it remain warm in all conditions, especially when wet.
 Though the Abisko shines in the sun, it is a liability in wet or rainy conditions.
-Fjällräven’s decision to market an absorbent, cold-when-wet base layer for general-purpose “trekking” in subarctic wilderness is arguably a little irresponsible.
+Fjällräven’s decision to market an absorbent, cold-when-wet base layer for general-purpose “trekking” in subarctic wilderness is dishonest and arguably a little irresponsible.